clemsadand/bird-sound-classification/README.md

 ## Description
-This repository is used contains some bird sound recorded in Intaka Island.
+This repository is used contains some bird sound recorded at [Intaka Island](https://intaka.co.za/) (South Africa).

 ## Purpose
-The purpose of this recording is to classify bird sounds using deep learning algorithm
+The purpose of this recording is to classify bird sounds using deep learning algorithm.

 ## Organization
 Annotations/ : contains annotation associated to each audio files.
 It's create using Sonic Visualizer